Breakout meds: Get the lowdown!

 We’re not doctors here at Tailor HQ, but we do know that these medications can have some undesirable side effects.
-We decided to ask Jessica of Wellness By Jessica to share with us what the low down is on acne meds so you can make an informed decision about which treatment is right for your skin.
+We decided to ask Jessica of Wellness By Jessica to share with us what the low down is on breakout meds so you can make an informed decision about which treatment is right for your skin.

-Acne can be horrible!
+Breakouts can be horrible!
 It can ruin your confidence, make you feel embarrassed and cause you to seek out quick fixes.
-If you suffer from more than an odd pimple then it’s very likely that at some point you have looked into medical treatment to help cure your acne.
+If you suffer from more than an odd pimple then it’s very likely that at some point you have looked into medical treatment to help cure your breakouts.
 As a holistic nutritionist, I believe that modern medicine (think pharmaceutical drugs, surgery and your GP) and natural medicine (diet, herbs, lifestyle) need to work together.
 In some cases, modern medicine is the best option and other times a more natural approach is best, and at other times, you need both.

 Antibiotics

-Oral and topical antibiotics are used to control the excessive growth of Propionibacterium acnes, a bacteria which naturally lives on and in the skin - however, when sebaceous (oil) glands are producing too much sebum this bacteria can multiply and cause inflammation and infection.
+Oral and topical antibiotics are used to control the excessive growth of Propionibacterium breakouts, a bacteria which naturally lives on and in the skin - however, when sebaceous (oil) glands are producing too much sebum this bacteria can multiply and cause inflammation and infection.

 It’s well-known that the use of antibiotics changes your natural gut flora, the antibiotics not only killing off harmful bacteria but the good ones too.